 - You have lost shape and definition in your lower face

 - You’ve accumulated fat below the chin (double chin)

-- You desire a more permanent solution than injectables or a thread lift can provide
+- You desire a longer lasting solution than injectables or a thread lift can provide

 In addition to the concerns above, you should ideally meet the following criteria: